darky/effector-async-local-storage/README.md

   const incStoreFactory = diEff(() => createStore(0)
     .on(incEventFactory(), n => n + 1)); // <- Store factory, which will create Singleton Store instance for our DI scope

+  diEffectorExpose() // <- Get all registered Events, Effects and Stores from DI container.
+Useful for debugging

   diEffectorClean() // <- Cleanup.
 Need call at the end (before HTTP response, before ack MQ message, e.t.c.)
 });
 ```